 The GOP attorneys general have generally contended that getting a settlement now is better than uncertainty and years of litigation, while the Democrats have mostly argued that the deal does not provide enough money and does not hold adequately accountable members of the Sackler family.

 "The Sacklers have blood on their hands," said Delaware Attorney General Kathy Jennings, a Democrat.

-The states that have refused to sign on are expected to object in bankruptcy court and to seek to continue lawsuits in state courts against Sackler family members, who have denied wrongdoing.
+The states that have refused to sign on are expected to object in bankruptcy court and to seek to continue lawsuits against Sackler family members.

 "I don't think you should read a whole lot into it," Iowa Attorney General Tom Miller, a Democrat, said of the partisan divide.
 "My view is it's a pretty close call to join or not.
 There are good arguments on both sides.
 All my colleagues who have made their decisions have made them in good faith."

 Miller said he expects a bipartisan group of states to keep working together on possible settlements with other defendants in the opioid cases.